aprilwebster/sunburst-chart-from-csv/README.md

 ## Step 2: Create a Sunburst Chart from a Watson Personality Insights JSON profile
 ### Required files
-example_v2.html - when you update this with a profile.json and profile_photo.jpg and open it in a browser, the generated sunburst chart will be generated and shown profile.json - a Watson Personality Insights JSON profile profile_photo.jpg
+* __example_v2.html__ - when you update this with a profile.json and profile_photo.jpg and open it in a browser, the generated sunburst chart will be generated and shown
+* __profile.json__ - a Watson Personality Insights JSON profile
+* __profile_photo.jpg__ - image for the owner of the profile; it will appear in the middle of the sunburst chart

 ### Instructions
 Include the following libraries as scripts in your HTML page.